DhwaniSondhi/Spring-Framework-Udemy-tutorial-in28Minutes/README.md

 ## Spring Framework tutorial in28Minutes
-This repository includes the Spring framework basics learned through tutorial created by in28Minutes.
+This repository includes the Spring framework basics learned through tutorials created by in28Minutes.

-### Prerequites
+### Prerequisites
 - Java 8
 - Eclipse IDE
 - GIT